 This allows us to sympathise with the character.
 He’s alone, scared, and in a place he doesn’t know.
 It’s hard not to wince in sympathy, even if we’re not sure why he’s there to begin with.
-We also acknowledge his bravery and his determination to get through this situation, which are very likeable characteristics.
+We also acknowledge his bravery and his determination to get through this situation, very likeable characteristics.

-Soon we’re given the first clue to this alien’s grander plan.
+We’re given the first clue to this alien’s grander plan.
 He asks to sell his ring and a quick conversation with the store owner finally reveals his name – or rather his fake name.
 Thomas Jerome Newton.